amyehodge/SQL/_episodes/02-sql-aggregation.md

     SELECT COUNT(*)
     FROM surveys;

-We can also find out how much all of those individuals weigh:
+There are many other aggregate functions included in SQL including `SUM`, `MAX`, `MIN`, and `AVG`.
+We can find out the average of weight for all of those individuals by using the function `AVG`.

-    SELECT COUNT(*), SUM(weight)
+    SELECT COUNT(*), AVG(weight)
     FROM surveys;

-We can output this value in kilograms (dividing the value to 1000.0), then rounding to 3 decimal places:
-(Notice the divisor has numbers after the decimal point, which forces the answer to have a decimal fraction)
+Something a little more useful might be finding the number and average weight of a particular species in our survey, like DM.

-    SELECT ROUND(SUM(weight)/1000.00, 3)
+	SELECT COUNT(*), AVG(weight)
-    FROM surveys;
+    FROM surveys

-There are many other aggregate functions included in SQL, for example:
-`MAX`, `MIN`, and `AVG`.
+    WHERE species_id="DM";

 > ## Challenge
 >